singnet/dev-portal/tutorials/client/java/index.md

 opens the new one.
 It extends the expiration date and adds the funds if it is required.
 It has two integer parameters.
 First parameter specifies the minimal channel lifetime in Ethereum blocks.
-Second parameter specifies the number of calls to prepay in the channel:
+Second parameter specifies the number of calls to prepay in the channel.

 ```java
 // 40320 is a week in Ethereum blocks assuming single block is mined in 15 seconds